Undergraduate catalog (2020 – 2021)

 Repeated Courses and Grade Point Average (GPA)

-A student may repeat courses in order to remediate a grade of D or lower.
-In this case, the original course remains on the transcript and any repeated course(s) with the lower grade will be marked R. The course with the highest grade is used to compute the GPA, beginning with the semester in which that grade was earned.
-A student may repeat the same course multiple times, but only the first D or F may be remediated for that particular course.
+Students may repeat courses—more than once if necessary to remediate a grade at or below D. In such cases, all courses remain on the transcript and any repeated course(s) with the lower grade will be marked R. The course with the highest grade is used to compute the GPA, beginning with the semester in which that grade was earned.

 Students’ academic progress is evaluated at the end of each semester for academic (not financial aid) purposes, which determines their academic standing for the following semester.
 Students who do not maintain satisfactory academic progress (SAP) jeopardize their student status for the next semester.